Poikilos/integratoredu/README.md

 * splitting and qty (see etc/07_regression_test/02)

 ## Known Issues
+!=high-priority
 ~=low-priority
 ?=needs verification in current git version
+* (!) add autofill all to reports when has selected_month
+* (?) doesn't load new month on month change (keeps existing months lists instead, until restart)
 * add mongodb database backup and restore feature
 * make flexible peek_config and poke_config functions (and modify _peek_object and _poke_object so) that don't assume any of the following: _settings, _settings_default, and settings_path
 * if bad input, node-yaml (not to be confused with js-yaml) saves a file that cannot be read, so when read is attempted, and an exception is shown to user containing the bad data, but only the one line of the file: